Munjogu123/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-This diirectory contains Bash scripts on Processes and signals
+This directory contains Bash scripts on Processes and signals